orbisgis/doc.orbisgis.org/docs/users/quickstart.rst

 Database
 ---------------

 OrbisGIS is build on top of a relational spatial database.
-All data are managed ,queried from a JDBC driver.
+All data are managed, queried from a JDBC driver.
 By default OrbisGIS starts with the embedded spatial database H2GIS.
 However, OrbisGIS could be connected to a PostgresSQL-PostGIS database.